syncarr/syncarr/README.md

 * Can set interval for syncing
 * Support two way sync (one way by default)
 * Set language profiles (Sonarr v3 only)
+* Filter syncing by content file quality (Radarr only)

 ## Configuration
  1. Edit the config.conf file and enter your servers URLs and API keys for each server.
- 2. Add the profile name (case insensitive) and movie path for the radarr instance the movies will be synced to:
+ 2. Add the profile name (case insensitive) and movie path for the Radarr instance the movies will be synced to:
     ```ini
     [radarrA]
     url = https://4k.example.com:443